cambriz902/KofileAPI/README.md

     }
   ]
   ```
  I instead have the name be the key and the amount be the value.
-This made the code faster since I didn't have to look through the array to find the object with the correct name.
+This made the code faster since I didn't have to iterate the array to find the object with the correct name.
 I just had to look if the key existed in the given object.
  ```
  {
     "Recording Fee": 10,
  }
  ```
-  4. If no errors accur, status 200 and data are returned in the response of the request.
+  4. If no errors accur, return status: 200 and data: distribution are returned in the response of the request.

 Example Data Response:
 ```